sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

   ]
 }
 ```

+The structure of an AST resembles a pyramid.
+The first (and only) node is the translation unit, which serves as the root of the AST and represents the entire compiled C++ file.
+In the JSON snippet above, only the first level of symbols is included - symbols defined in the `<cmath>` header have been omitted for brevity.
+There are two main entries: a `CXXRecordDecl`, which represents the `struct Vector3` definition, and a `FunctionDecl`, which represents the `dot` function definition.

 `libclang` comes with Python bindings, found in the module [`clang.cindex`](https://libclang.readthedocs.io/en/latest/index.html).
 I decided to create a small project that leverages `clang.cindex` to enhance code snippet highlighting by parsing data from the generated AST.